 The chocolate ganache is rich, so a little goes a long way.. and the ginger wafer is perfectly crisp and just sweet enough to balance the dark bittersweet chocolate.
 Make this dessert the night before, and serve in a martini or other ornamental glass.

-To find out . . . → Read More: Recipe: Mum’s Day Chilli Chocolate Pot with Ginger Wafer, as seen on The Morning Show
+To find out why we love our mum, click . . . → Read More: Recipe: Mum’s Day Chilli Chocolate Pot with Ginger Wafer, as seen on The Morning Show

 NYE is just around the corner, and this delicious oyster recipe is perfect!